MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-438-Managed-Care/subpart-D-MCO-PIHP-PAHP-Standards/section-438.206.md

 (1) *Timely access.* Each MCO, PIHP, and PAHP must do the following:

-(i) Meet and require its network providers to meet State standards for timely access to care and services, taking into account the urgency of the need for services.
+(i) Meet and require its network providers to meet State standards for timely access to care and services taking into account the urgency of the need for services, as well as appointment wait times specified in § 438.68(e).

 (ii) Ensure that the network providers offer hours of operation that are no less than the hours of operation offered to commercial enrollees or comparable to Medicaid FFS, if the provider serves only Medicaid enrollees.